Top 12 Immune Support Strategies to Thrive in Life

 Engage in uplifting activities, such as dancing in your living room, playing with your kids or pets, watching a comedy, listening to music, or reading your favorite book.
 Say a prayer or practice any spiritual activities that feel right for you.
 If you need help in developing a positive mindset, seek help from a counselor, therapist, or life coach.
 Many are available online.

-Prioritize Good Sleep For Immune Support
+Prioritize Good Sleep for Immune Support

 Getting poor sleep on a regular basis can lead to increased stress, high inflammation, and lower immunity.
 Make sleep a priority.
 Make sure to go to bed and wake up around the same time each day to help your circadian rhythm.
 Develop a nighttime routine that supports relaxation.